zhufucdev/MotionEmulatorSdk/README.md

 ## Schedule emulation

-Your plug-in is responsible for follow the order of Motion Emulator.
+Your plug-in is responsible for following the order of Motion Emulator.
 I think it's probably fair because it's already sent you the emulation data before making orders.

 To make this easier, there's something called an AbstractScheduler.